Comparison Between Selenium 3 vs Selenium 4: Key Variances Uncovered

 Frequently Asked Questions

-How does Selenium 4 improve browser support compared to Selenium 3?
+3. In what ways does Selenium 4 improve browser support compared to Selenium 3?

-Do you provide customized test automation frameworks?
+7. Do you offer tailored test automation frameworks?